 Back to All Events

-(Re)introducing the Africa Founders Webinar Series: Cracking the Code, Digitising Real Estate in an Analogue Economy
+(Re)introducing the African Founders Webinar Series: Cracking the Code, Digitising Real Estate in an Analogue Economy

-(Re)introducing the Africa Founders Webinar Series: Cracking the Code, Digitising Real Estate in an Analogue Economy
+(Re)introducing the African Founders Webinar Series: Cracking the Code, Digitising Real Estate in an Analogue Economy

 Following on from last year’s hit series, these sessions will connect the Cambridge community with African founders building high-impact ventures across the continent to discuss venture creation, leadership, failure, ethics, and scaling in African contexts.

-The first webinar of 2026, ‘Cracking the Code: Digitising Real Estate in an Analog Economy’ is next Wednesday (18 Feb) at 5pm and will be co-hosted by your very own Damilola Oyeyemi.
+The first webinar of 2026 is on ‘Cracking the Code: Digitising Real Estate in an Analog Economy’ and will be co-hosted by your very own Damilola Oyeyemi.

 For this session, join us as we explore how a bold PropTech start-up is rewriting the rules of real estate in one of Africa’s most capital-intensive and analogue sectors.